Examples of contact mapping classes of infinite order in all dimensions: Preliminaries

-\begin{remark*} In \cite{GeiSti10}, Geiges and Stipsicz construct, more generally, contact forms on $(W_1\cup_M W_2)\times \cercle$, where $(W_1,\lambda_1)$ and $(W_2,\lambda_2)$ are Liouville domains with the same (strict) contact boundary $(M,\alpha)$; the contact structure they obtain in the particular case where $W_1=W_2$ and $\lambda_1=\lambda_2$ (and $\partial W_1$ identified with $\partial W_2$ via the identity) is the same, up to isotopy, as the contact structure on $\doubleW\times\cercle$ that we described above. \\ Even though the construction described here is less general, it has the advantage of involving a natural Liouville filling of the strict contact manifold $(\doubleW\times\cercle,\alpha)$, which will be useful in \Cref{SecProofs}; notice, however, that one cannot always expect a presentation involving a symplectic filling for the construction in \cite{GeiSti10}.
+\begin{remark*} In \cite{GeiSti10}, Geiges and Stipsicz construct, more generally, contact forms on $(W_1\cup_M W_2)\times \cercle$, where $(W_1,\lambda_1)$ and $(W_2,\lambda_2)$ are Liouville domains with the same (strict) contact boundary $(M,\alpha)$.
+The contact structure they obtain in the particular case where $W_1=W_2$ and $\lambda_1=\lambda_2$ (and $\partial W_1$ identified with $\partial W_2$ via the identity) is the same, up to isotopy, as the contact structure on $\doubleW\times\cercle$ that we described above. \\ Even though the construction described in this paper is less general (as it only covers the case $W_1=W_2$), it has the advantage of involving a natural Liouville filling of the strict contact manifold $(\doubleW\times\cercle,\alpha)$, which will be useful in \Cref{SecProofs}.
+We also point out that one cannot always expect a presentation involving a symplectic filling for the construction in \cite{GeiSti10}.
 For instance, in the case $W_1=D^2$ and $W_2=\Sigma_g\setminus D^2$, where $\Sigma_g$ is a closed surface with genus $g\neq0$, the theory of convex surfaces by Giroux tells that the contact structure on $(W_1\cup_{\cercle}W_2)\times\cercle$ obtained as in \cite{GeiSti10} is overtwisted: indeed, it is the unique $\cercle$-invariant contact structure on $\Sigma_g\times\cercle$ such that each $\Sigma_g\times\{pt\}$ is a convex surface with dividing set consisting of a homotopically trivial circle. \end{remark*}